Jagadeesh130606/PES1UG24CS195-pes-vcs/README.md

      └─────── Size in bytes
 ```

-The blob is stored at a path determined by its SHA-256 hash.
 If two files have identical contents, they share one blob.

 #### 2. Tree

-A tree represents a directory.
-It's a list of entries, each pointing to a blob (file) or another tree (subdirectory).
+A tree represents a directory — a list of entries, each pointing to a blob (file) or another tree (subdirectory).

 ```
 100644 blob a1b2c3d4...
 README.md
 100755 blob e5f6a7b8... build.sh        ← executable file
 040000 tree 9c0d1e2f... src             ← subdirectory
-       ↑    ↑           ↑
-       │    │           └── name
-       │    └── hash of the object
-       └─────── mode (permissions + type)
 ```

 Mode values: